mmdev73/SportSee/README.md

 SportSee is a webapp created by OpenClassRoom.
 This is use at educationnal purpose only, so is not fully functionnal.

+If you want the complete application (back and front) in one clone use the branch main not master.

 ## Installation
 Create a folder :
 ```bash